MariwanJ/Design456/README.md

 # Design456 FreeCAD Workbench

+Illustrative video:

 [![](http://img.youtube.com/vi/qdzpGQpx94k/0.jpg)](https://www.youtube.com/watch?v=qdzpGQpx94k "Design456 Workbench")

 **Important Note:** **WIP!!!** Please feel free to suggest, contribute, join, help, debug etc...
 I am new to both Python and FreeCAD Python.
 My background is in other languages.
 I hope you find this workbench useful.

 ### Aim
 FreeCAD primarily utilizes a parametric modeling paradigm.
-This workbench will work to develop a 'direct modeling' approach.
-This approach is more common in popular CAD solutions.
-For example, clicking on a face and being able to extrude by moving the mouse, instead of specifying a the distance by entering a number in to a text field.
+This workbench will work to develop 'direct modeling' approach.
+Currently, this approach will be accomplished interactively in the viewerport.
+For example, clicking on a face and being able to extrude or push/pull by moving the mouse, instead of specifying a the distance by entering a number in to a text field.

+### Background
+Direct modeling approach has lately become more common in popular CAD solutions.
+This involves directly modifying the geometry without relying on the parameter based feature tree.
+While not completely replacing the parametric based approach, this approach is good for interoperability, making complex designs with rapid iterations, and using with minimal prior training.

 ### Install